The-Minute-Lab/.github/profile/README.md

 > [!important]
 > The organization is currently being setup in order to enable easy and smooth contributions.
-Kindly give us a while we try to make **The Minute Lab** a welcoming community.
+Kindly give us a while to try and make **The Minute Lab** a welcoming community.
 Your patience is appreicated and we hope to see you as a part of the community.

 # Welcome to The Minute Lab 👋
 ![The Minute Lab Banner](https://github.com/The-Minute-Lab/.github/assets/75054354/8d5d7a15-a263-45e4-b687-9f4581c213b6)